top of page

 1. Identify Springtail-Prone Areas

 Springtails are attracted to moist, humid environments, so they’re often found in bathrooms, basements, kitchens, and damp corners of the house.
-Outdoors, they might be in garden beds, compost piles, and areas with decaying organic material.
+Outdoors, they might be in garden beds, compost piles, a window sill, and areas with decaying organic material.

 2. Dry the Area (If Possible)